-The issues considered in the EA were developed based on APHIS' determination that certain genetically engineered organisms are no longer subject to the plant pest provisions of the Plant Protection Act and 7 CFR part 340, and for this particular EA, the specific petition seeking a determination of nonregulated status of TwinLinkTM Cotton.
+The issues considered in the TwinLinkTM Cotton EA were developed based on APHIS' determination that certain genetically engineered organisms are no longer subject to the plant pest provisions of the Plant Protection Act and 7 CFR part 340, and for this particular EA, the specific petition seeking a determination of nonregulated status of TwinLinkTM Cotton.
 Issues discussed in the EA were developed by considering public concerns as well as issues raised in public comments submitted for other environmental assessments of genetically engineered organisms, concerns raised in lawsuits, as well as those issues that have been raised by various stakeholders.
 These issues, including those regarding the agricultural production of cotton using various production methods, and the environmental and food/feed safety of genetically engineered plants were addressed to analyze the potential environmental impacts of TwinLinkTM Cotton.

-The EA describes the alternatives considered and evaluated using the identified issues.
-The following issues were identified as important to the scope of the analysis (40 CFR 1508.25):
+The TwinLinkTM Cotton EA describes the alternatives considered and evaluated using the identified issues.
+The following issues were identified as important to the scope of the analysis (40 CFR 1508.25) for TwinLinkTM Cotton.
+These same issues have been determined by APHIS to be relevant to APHIS' regulatory actions associated with Event T303-3 and therefore are being used in their entirety: